Animal and Plant Health Inspection Service, USDA.

 Labeling requirements indicating that the fruits have been treated with irradiation do not fall under APHIS' authority, as they do not help to mitigate the pest risk associated with fruit imported from Thailand.
 However, the Food and Drug Administration requires in 21 CFR 179.26 that, “for irradiated foods not in package form, the required logo and phrase ‘Treated with radiation’ or ‘Treated by irradiation’ be displayed to the purchaser with either (i) the labeling of the bulk container plainly in view or (ii) a counter sign, card, or other appropriate device bearing the information that the product has been treated with radiation.
 As an alternative, each item of food may be individually labeled.
 In either case, the information must be prominently and conspicuously displayed to purchasers.
 The labeling requirement applies only to a food that has been irradiated, not to a food that merely contains an irradiated ingredient but that has not itself been irradiated.”

-The bilateral workplan we agree to with the Thai NPPO will contain provisions ensuring compliance with these and other requirements of both APHIS and other Federal agencies that relate to irradiation and importation of food in general.
+The bilateral workplan we agree to with the Thai NPPO will contain provisions ensuring compliance with these and other requirements of both APHIS and other Federal agencies that Start Printed Page 34171relate to irradiation and importation of food in general.

 Comparable Regulations on the Interstate Movement of Hawaiian Fruits